nikolayazaryann/odin-recipes/README.md

-This is my first project using Git.
+My first project - Recipes Website to get a basic understanding of HTML.